 Philadelphia Aviation Accident Lawyers

 Since 1958, The Beasley Firm has been nationally recognized for setting the benchmark in the fields of aviation disasters, in-flight airline injuries, airport premises liability, helicopter accidents, and catastrophic injury.
-The Philadelphia aviation accident attorneys at The Beasley Firm have successfully obtained numerous multi-million-dollar settlements and verdicts for our catastrophically injured and wrongful death clients.
+We have represented victims of the most serious and high-profile aviation accidents, including the accident that took the life of Senator John Heinz.

 Review some of our top aviation case results below: